nshkrdotcom/cli_experiments/agi-cli-platform/README.md

-# Self-Evolving CLI Tool
+# AGI CLI Platform

-A foundation for AGI platform development with self-modification capabilities.
+A self-evolving command-line platform that serves as a foundation for AGI (Artificial General Intelligence) development with advanced self-modification capabilities.

 ## Overview

-This CLI tool can use LLM queries to generate and integrate new functionality dynamically.
-It serves as a foundation for building more advanced AGI platforms by demonstrating self-modification, code generation, and safe execution capabilities.
+This AGI CLI Platform uses LLM integration to generate and integrate new functionality dynamically.
+It demonstrates core AGI concepts including self-modification, autonomous code generation, multi-layer safety validation, and adaptive learning - serving as a practical foundation for building more advanced AGI systems.

 ## Features